 Quasimodo and his pals find a carrier pigeon with a damaged message that mentions “world dominion” and a drawing of a war machine.
 Quasimodo then tells Dennis who tells the King.
 Frollo’s plot senses go off alerting him that he needs to be a villain for this episode and snoops on Quasimodo.
 Frollo overhears the plot of the episode and decides he wants the war machine for reason and enlists a shape shifting witch named Camilleon to assist.
 Frollo saved her from the gallows which is our novel/hunchback reference of the episode.
 There is also a discussion of repairing Notre Dame with limestone so I guess we get two.
 Frollo needs Camilleon to get close to Quasimodo to learn what he knows about the war machine, its location and who made it.
 She fails but she does gain animosity towards Esmeralda and asks Frollo to get rid of her.

 Quasimodo and the boy instantly bond.
 Turns out the war machine message was just a big olde misunderstanding, the boy would never take over the world, only a bad guy would ever try to do that.
 And then Frollo shows up and there are dangerous shenanigans.
 Camilleon tries to kill Esmeralda and François with the classic using magic to redirect a river to destroy a tower with them on a top, what a cliche.
 And for whatever reason Camilleon leaves early.
-Villain 101 states that you must make sure the deed is done.
+Villain 101 states that you must make sure the deed is done but villains always skip class so they never learn that information.
 Quasimodo then uses the boy’s flying wings to save his friends.
-And it’s the secret of the Hunchback all over again.
+And it’s the Secret of the Hunchback all over again.

 Also Frollo tries to steal the war machine but it falls apart.
 Classic Frollo.